 Most of the Port's seawall lots in the Northeast Waterfront are developed under long-term leases.
 New infill development underway on two seawall lots has been designed to add life and vitality within the Barbary Coast neighborhood to provide a harmonious transition from the waterfront to the city.
 The 88 Broadway project under construction will provide 130 units of affordable housing, allowing a new population of seniors, families, and lowincome residents to live in the neighborhood.
 The project includes childcare services and accessory retail space at the ground floor, along with landscape design to enliven the public realm.
 At the corner of The Embarcadero and Broadway on Seawall Lots 323/324, the approved TZK Teatro Hotel project will include the Teatro Zinzanni dinner theater and a public park.
-This unique attraction will enliven the waterfront, enhance the public realm along the west side of The Embarcadero, and provide a fitting gateway to Chinatown and North Beach to the west.
+This unique attraction will enliven the waterfront, enhance the public realm along the west side of The Embarcadero, and provide a fitting gateway at Broadway that highlights a major street leading to Chinatown and North Beach to the west.
 Both projects are located within and were designed to respect the character of the Northeast Waterfront Historic District.

 The Port will pursue similar design features in future seawall lot development opportunities, to complement the surrounding scale and character of development, enhance views of the waterfront from public streets, and create public realm improvements along the west side of The Embarcadero.
 There are only three remaining undeveloped seawall lots in the Northeast Waterfront: SWL 314 at the foot of Telegraph Hill, SWL 321 within the Barbary Coast, and SWL 351 adjacent to Golden Gateway (see Northeast Subarea Map).
 The Port will continue to work closely with the State Lands Commission and the San Francisco Planning Department to manage and align public trust requirements with city land use and urban design needs.
-These efforts may include securing approval of public trust legislation by the State Legislature, as was required for the 88 Broadway project and other Port seawall lot developments, to lift use restrictions and allow development of housing and non-trust uses on Port lands in exchange for addressing other required public trust benefits and obligations in the project.
+These efforts may include securing approval of public trust legislation by the State Legislature after a specific development project has been determined for an individual lot, as was required for the 88 Broadway project and other Port seawall lot developments.
+Such legislation would be pursued only if necessary and on a case-bycase basis to lift use restrictions and allow development of housing and nontrust uses on Port lands in exchange for addressing other required public trust benefits and obligations in the project.